 There is only one OT school, which provides occupational therapy education in the state.
-The Idaho state university is accredited institute which provides the entry level master degree, Pre OT courses, and OTA assistant associate degree.
+The Idaho state university is an accredited institute which provides the entry-level master degree, Pre OT courses, and OTA assistant associate degree.

 Currently, 400 occupational therapists and 90 Occupational therapy assistants are working in the state (According to the Bureau of Labor Statistics, May 2016 report).
 They are recruited in various settings, including Skilled nursing facility (SNF), general hospital, rehabilitation centers in the state.

 Occupational therapy professionals (OT and OTA) have their own state association in the state.
 The Idaho Occupational Therapy Association (ID-OTA) is officially affiliated with the American Occupational Therapy Association (AOTA).
 The state OT association promotes the occupational therapy profession and education in the state of Idaho.